telstra/MessagingAPI-SDK-python/README.md

 more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/retrieveSmsReplies>.

-The function `tls.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number subscription.
+The function `telstra.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number subscription.
 It takes no arguments.

-Raises `tls.messaging.exceptions.SmsError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.SmsError` if anything goes wrong.

 It returns `None` if there are no more replies or an object with the following properties: